Mensur Suljović: 2019–present

-Suljović suffered a 1–3 defeat by female darts player Fallon Sherrock in the 2020 PDC World Championship, making him only the second male to be defeated by a female in a main PDC World Championship tournament.
+Suljović suffered a 3–1 defeat to female darts player Fallon Sherrock in the 2020 PDC World Championship, making him only the second male to be defeated by a female in a main PDC World Championship tournament.

+In 2021, Suljović and Rowby-John Rodriguez reached their first World Cup of Darts final, but the Austrian pair lost 3–1 to Scotland.

-In 2022, Suljović was involved in an amazing game with Michael van Gerwen during the 2023 PDC World Darts Championship.
-In the game, Van Gerwen was feeling great and throwing exceptionally.
-When it was 3-1 in sets and 2-2 in legs, van Gerwen rejected a dart at the bullseye from 121 to set up double 16.
-Suljović was sitting at 161 and took it out to make it 3-2.
+In 2022, Suljović faced Michael van Gerwen in the third round of the 2023 PDC World Darts Championship.
+With the score 3–1 in sets and 2–2 in legs, van Gerwen rejected a dart at the bullseye from 121 to set up double 16.
+Suljović then took out a 161 finish to make it 3–2.
 He lost the game with an average that was above 100 for most of the game, but he ended with 98.90.
 Van Gerwen averaged 107.66.

-Nobody expected Suljović to stand a chance but he shocked everyone with great resistance.
+In 2023, Suljović reached the quarter-finals of the 2023 Austrian Darts Open, beating world champions Peter Wright and Michael Smith, before losing to Josh Rock 6–4.

+In the 2024 World Cup of Darts, Suljović and his Austria teammate Rowby-John Rodriguez were the runners-up once again, reaching the final where they lost to England.
+The result qualified Suljović for the 2024 Grand Slam of Darts.
+However, Suljović was eliminated in the group stage, because he lost all his three matches to Michael Smith, Mike De Decker and Jermaine Wattimena.

+At the 2025 Flanders Darts Trophy Suljović made the last 16 for the first time on the PDC European Tour since the 2023 Austrian Darts Open.